Gurobi/gurobi-ai-modeling/source/prompting-custom-gpt.rst

 As an added bonus, when one follows this template, users are more likely to think about these elements in a structured way.
-Moreover, in the :ref:`example_prompts` section we will look at some example prompts we recommend trying out with Gurobi Model Builder.
+Moreover, in the :ref:`example_prompts` section we will look at some example prompts we recommend trying out with Gurobi AI Modeling Assistant.
 You will find that most of these prompts follow this template.
 After going through some of the examples and subsequently using the same template, it should be more natural to follow our prompting recommended best practices.

 Gurobot
 """""""

-Aside from Gurobi Model Builder, Gurobi has put out another Custom GPT: `Gurobot <https://chatgpt.com/g/g-vPqYcfN7M-gurobot>`_.
+Aside from Gurobi AI Modeling Assistant, Gurobi has put out another Custom GPT: `Gurobot <https://chatgpt.com/g/g-vPqYcfN7M-gurobot>`_.
-Whereas `Gurobi Model Builder <https://chatgpt.com/g/g-g69cy3XAp-gurobi-model-builder>`_ is a very specific tool for helping new users create models from a problem description, Gurobot is a general-purpose GPT for asking Gurobi-related questions.
+Whereas `Gurobi AI Modeling Assistant <https://chatgpt.com/g/g-g69cy3XAp-gurobi-model-builder>`_ is a very specific tool for helping new users create models from a problem description, Gurobot is a general-purpose GPT for asking Gurobi-related questions.
 We found that it performs better than using vanilla ChatGPT when asking questions about, for instance, how to best add a specific constraint to your existing model.